 Cannibalism was a common practice inside a starving city.
 In the Bible there are multiple accounts of parents eating their children in order to avoid dying of starvation.
 Very gruesome.

 The reference to the Jews desecrating Yahweh’s Temple is very important.
 At this point, the Temple in Jerusalem is being used as a shrine to many demonic idols.
 The Jews had turned God’s sacred House into a place where they could worship any god but Him.
-Wow.
-How can we think Yahweh’s rage is unjustified?
-Now we come to the part where He explains the hair symbolism:
+Clearly Yahweh’s rage is justified, and He is now going to explain the symbolism of Ezekiel’s hair games.

 “A third of your people will die in the city from disease and famine.
 A third of them will be slaughtered by the enemy outside the city walls.
 And I will scatter a third to the winds, chasing them with My sword.
 Then at last My anger will be spent, and I will be satisfied.
 And when My fury against them has subsided, all Israel will know that I, Yahweh, have spoken to them in My jealous anger.”
 (Eze.
 5:12-13)

 Yahweh wants His people to understand why He is so furious with them.
 He is still telling us about His fury today through the records He has preserved for us.
 Are we listening?
 Are we soaking in the lessons?
 Are we fully acknowledging just how real and intense God’s wrath can be?
 Many Christians try to downplay the idea of God’s wrath—insisting that it is irrelevant to them or pretending that Yahweh morphed into someone else once Jesus came.
 No, He didn’t.
 The God we know today is the same God who wanted the whole world to understand how furious He was at His chosen people.
-We can’t miss this.
-To pretend that Israel is some kind of golden child in Yahweh’s eyes today is to deny everything the Bible teaches us.
-Israel has treated Yahweh horrifically since the day she met Him.
-So have other nations, but Israel is the only one we’re given a close view of in the Bible.
-Yahweh wants us to pay attention to the things He is sharing with us in the Bible—everything, not just the happy parts.
+We need to not miss this.

 “So I will turn you into a ruin, a mockery in the eyes of the surrounding nations and to all who pass by.
 You will become an object of mockery and taunting and horror.
 You will be a warning to all the nations around you.
 They will see what happens when Yahweh punishes a nation in anger and rebukes it, says Yahweh.